micxer/slido-upvoter/README.md

 # Slido Upvoter

-A simple Python script for automatically upvoting your Slido question.
+A simple Python script to automatically upvote your slido question.

 ## Why?

 Why not?
+And opening an incognito window several times is just annoying! 😁

-## How it works
+## How does it work

-The script uses Selenium (which is required for it to run) and loops numerous times (that you set) and upvoting your question.
+The script uses Selenium and runs through a loop to upvote your question.

 ## Using the script

 You must have `pipenv` installed.
 Before running the actual script, run `pipenv install` and then `pipenv shell`.

 Then run `upvote.py` and pass the necessary parameters, e.g.